Indus Valley Civilization

 The ancient city is believed to have had as many as 40,000 residents, ??considered large for its time.
 Although the Harappa Culture extended well beyond the bounds of present day Pakistan, its centres were in Sindh and the Punjab.

-A large number of seals were found in Harappa.
+A large number of seals were found in Harappa probabely with Sumerian influence.
 This complex seal depicts a deity with horned headdress and bangles on both arms, standing in a pipal (sacred fig) tree and looking down on a kneeling worshiper.
 A human head rests on a small stool.
 A giant ram and seven figures in procession complete the narrative.
 The figures wear a single plumed headdress, bangles on both arms and long skirts.

 Another collection of Harappa seals with examples of the Indus Valley script.